 4. Monitor Data Handling (GAT Shield): Set up alert rules to detect sensitive information (like SSNs) in real time.
 This helps you track and document how data is accessed or shared during the DSAR process.

 5. Delegate Securely (Security Officers in GAT+): Assign DSAR-related tasks to Security Officers who can approve or deny sensitive actions.
-This adds a compliance checkpoint and keeps Super Admins protected.
+This adds a compliance checkpoint and protects Super Admins.

 By combining Vault with GAT, you move from a reactive, manual process to a structured system that saves time, reduces risk, and keeps you audit-ready.